 - Adhere to local health and sanitation regulations

 What Type of Site Do I Select?

-1: Open site - All sites are encougared to operate as open sites
+- Open Site - All sites are encouraged to operate as open sites

 In accordance with federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.

 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Ave.
 S.W., Washington D.C.
 20250-9410, or call (202)720-5964 (voice and TDD).
 USDA is an equal opportunity provider and employer.

 For more information about the Seamless Summer Feeding Program, please contact: